latex3/latex3.github.io/latex3/index.md

 article</a> we provide a more detailed description of what we aim to achieve and how you can help us to achieve our goals.
 Some older reports on the work already done by the project are available from the Comprehensive TeX Archive Network (CTAN).
-Other work is available from this site as [articles]({{site.baseurl}}/publications/) (in PDF format) and information about the current [development code if found on a separate page]({{site.baseurl}}/latex3/code/).
+More recent  work is available from this site as [articles]({{site.baseurl}}/publications/) (in PDF format) and information about the current [development code if found on a separate page]({{site.baseurl}}/latex3/code/).